Wapiti08/LogAnalyzer/README.md

 # DeepLog
-This is the achievement of core DeepLog, it is a manual version not for industrial usage.
+This is the achievement of core DeepLog and it is a manual version not for industrial usage.

-For privacy consideration, the dataset is not provided.
+> For privacy consideration, the dataset is not provided.
 You can put your own data into that folder.

-The Deeplog_demo is a relatively complete package, you can try to implement that.
+**The Deeplog_demo is a relatively complete package, you can try to implement that.**

 ![workflow](https://github.com/Wapiti08/DeepLog/blob/master/Deeplog_demo/Pic/Deeplog_dataflow.png)